oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 - Use `apex_ai.set_tool_result` to push structured results and notifications to the chat UI

 - Build a complete procurement use case: **identify > evaluate > confirm > act**

+## Key Concepts

+### What is a Generative AI Agent?

+A **Generative AI Agent** is a Shared Component in Oracle APEX that enables richer, conversational interactions with a Generative AI service.
+An agent is made up of three things:

+- **System Prompt**: defines the agent's role, rules, and behavior.
+It is sent to the AI service with every conversation turn and shapes how the agent reasons and responds.
+- **Welcome Message**: the greeting shown to the user when they first open the chat panel.
+- **Tools**: give the agent the ability to retrieve information and perform actions.
+The AI service decides which tools to call and when, based on what the user is asking.

+### What is a Generative AI Tool?

+**Generative AI Tools** offer a way to provide extra knowledge and expose extra capabilities to an AI service responding to a prompt.
+Tools can retrieve data from the database, execute server-side PL/SQL logic, or run client-side JavaScript in the browser.

+Oracle APEX provides three built-in tool types: **Retrieve Data** runs a SQL query and returns results to the agent, **Execute Server-side Code** runs a PL/SQL block to perform write actions or call APIs, and **Execute Client-side Code** runs JavaScript in the browser.
+You can also create custom, reusable tool plug-ins under Shared Components.

+### What is an Execution Point?

+Every tool has an **Execution Point** that controls when it runs:

+- **Augment System Prompt**: the tool runs with each new message and its result is included as a hidden system message before the AI service processes what the user typed.
+Use this for context the agent always needs, such as who the user is or what timezone their browser is using.
+- **On Demand**: the tool is made available to the AI service but only runs when the conversation requires it.
+The agent decides when to invoke it.
+Not all tool types support both execution points.

 ## Prerequisites